3gstudent/Smallp0wnedShell/README.md

 p0werShell is an offensive PowerShell host application written in C# that does not rely on powershell.exe but runs powershell commands and functions within a powershell runspace environment (.NET).

-Smallp0wnedShell is just a small version of p0werShell.
+Smallp0wnedShell is just a small modification version of p0werShell.

 ### What is different:

-Remove all the offensive PowerShell modules and binaries of p0werShell
+[+] Remove all the offensive PowerShell modules and binaries of p0werShell

-Convert .NET Framework 4.0 to 2.0
+[+] Convert .NET Framework 4.0 to 2.0

-Reduce the size to 32kb
+[+] Reduce the size to 32kb

 ### How to Compile it:

-####1.You need to install LINQBridge first
+####1.You need to install LINQBridge to use Linq with Microsoft .NET Framework 2.0

+read this guide:

 https://docs.nuget.org/consume/package-manager-console